Nobox/Documents/nobox-intern-stack-guide.md

 * We use [Browserify](http://browserify.org/) to easily use npm modules for the browser.
 We use the [browserify-shim](https://github.com/thlorenz/browserify-shim) transform for compatibility of modules that are not CommonJS.

+## Performance

+* Images are evil.
+Understand why they are the number 1 reason websites are slow and bloated.
+A front-end developer should always have a bias towards doing presentational things with CSS if at all possible, only resorting to images if there is no other choice.

+* Learn about page rendering, how images, stylesheets and scripts block it and what is the optimal place to include these files in an HTML document.

+* Learn about CSS and JavaScript minification and compression on the server for production.
+We have this process automated.

+* Learn the basic ways of optimizing images, starting with compression levels on Photoshop, optimization software like `optipng`, etc.

+* Learn how to do the [CSS image sprite technique](https://css-tricks.com/css-sprites/).

+* Understand how [browser caches](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching) work and how they improve page performance.

 ## Laravel